Generic Name: abaloparatide (a BAL oh PAR a tide)

 What is Tymlos?

-In animal studies, Tymlos caused bone cancer.
-It is not known whether this medicine causes bone cancer in humans.
-Ask your doctor about your risk.
+Tymlos has caused bone cancer (osteosarcoma) in animals but it is not known whether this would occur in people using this medicine.
+Talk with your doctor about your own risk.

 Call your doctor at once if you have bone pain, unusual body aches, or a lump or swelling under your skin.